 The ECTA Center supports state Part C and Section 619 programs in developing high-quality early intervention and preschool special education service systems, increasing local implementation of evidence-based practices, and enhancing outcomes for young children with disabilities and their families.

 - Register: Open the app and tap “Create a New Account.”
-Enter 1-6-0-0 as your provider key.
-Pick Family/Familia in the “Group” drop-down menu.
+Enter the Sparkler Access Code CT on the first step of registration to access developmental screening and to access Connecticut-specific resources and support.
 Answer the questions to create an account for yourself and a profile for your child.
 You must enter your child’s birthday correctly because Sparkler assigns screenings and other content based on your child’s age.
-You’ll be asked for a “provider key” to link you with your school/provider.
-Please skip this step for now!

 - Questions?
 Please email your district or contact Sparkler.